ShanmugamVGanesan/CardGame/README.md

 Four of Diamonds

 Player's Hand:
-Two of Hearts
+Two of Hearts <br>
 Six of Diamonds

 Would you like to Hit or Stand?
 Enter 'h' or 's' h